18F/handbook/docs/engineering/drupal-site-building.md

 #### How we do this

-* Scan the product backlog and identify tickets whose functional requirements don’t seem to align with known, low-risk mechanisms for achieving them.
+* Scan the product backlog and identify tickets whose functional requirements don't seem to align with known, low-risk mechanisms for achieving them.
-* Label the tickets as “high-risk” tickets, and attempt to outline what it will take to build the function.
+* Label the tickets as "high-risk" tickets, and attempt to outline what it will take to build the function.
 * Identify dependencies that may impact the ability to accomplish the ticket.
 Clearly indicate those dependencies in the ticket.
 * If necessary, produce a simple flowchart to analyze the problem and call attention to unknown factors in the workflow.
-* Prototype the workflow using “stub” data and actions to clarify when/how handoffs need to occur.
+* Prototype the workflow using "stub" data and actions to clarify when/how handoffs need to occur.

 #### When to do this

-* When starting a project “from scratch” or from a concept.
+* When starting a project "from scratch" or from a concept.
 * When a team has identified tasks that look like they are high-risk activities.
 * When the project is time or budget constrained.

 #### When to avoid

-* When you don’t have enough of a backlog to get a good sense of task priorities.
-It’s easy to go down rabbit holes if you don’t have a sense of how to limit action.
+* When you don't have enough of a backlog to get a good sense of task priorities.
+It's easy to go down rabbit holes if you don't have a sense of how to limit action.
-* When there are too many outstanding dependencies, or its clear that dependencies can’t be resolved within the context of developing the function within a sprint or two.
+* When there are too many outstanding dependencies, or its clear that dependencies can't be resolved within the context of developing the function within a sprint or two.

 #### Caveat

-* Make sure you consider likely extensions to functionality after you “set” the architecture based on high risk tickets.
+* Make sure you consider likely extensions to functionality after you "set" the architecture based on high risk tickets.

 #### Examples